mdelhey/old-mattdelhey.github.io/about/index.md

 > eternal, of freedom and necessity, in short it is a synthesis.
 A synthesis is a relation between two factors.
 > So regarded, man is not yet a self.

-I take it that Kierkegaard is poking fun at that kind of obtuse Hegelian language often associated with academic philosophy.
-But at the same time S.K. is making an important point regarding the despairing difference between man and selfhood.
+I've heard that this is Kierkegaard poking fun at that kind of obtuse Hegelian language often associated with academic philosophy.
+But S.K. is also making some point regarding the despairing difference between man and selfhood.

 ### Music ###
 I like music ([sometimes I don't](http://www.youtube.com/watch?v=MFeS0VstOdE)).
 I collect CD and Vinyl as well as spin things as a DJ at KTRU, the on-campus radio station here at Rice.
 I think live shows are overrated.
 Currently I'm trying to learn guitar and harmonica.
 I listen to a lot of music: [RateYourMusic](http://rateyourmusic.com/~apy) or [Last.fm](http://www.last.fm/user/mattdelhey).